frankaemika/docs/source/ros_introduction.rst

     Always command a gentle slowdown before shutting down the controller.
 When using velocity interfaces, do not simply command zero velocity in ``stopping``.
-Since it might be called while the robot is still moving, it would be equivalent to commanding a jump in velocity leading to very high resulting torques.
+Since it might be called while the robot is still moving, it would be equivalent to commanding a jump in velocity leading to very high resulting joint-level torques.
 In this case it would be better to keep the same velocity and stop the controller than sending zeros and let the robot handle the slowdown.